MrAnisotropy/UKAN2023/README.md

 # UKAN2023

-Jupyter notebooksused in the UKAN2023 Underwater Acoustics Hackathon
+Jupyter notebooks used in the UKAN2023 Underwater Acoustics Hackathon